yext/search-ui-react/etc/answers-react-components.api.md

 // @public
 export function getUserLocation(geolocationOptions?: PositionOptions): Promise<GeolocationPosition>;

-// @public
-function HierarchicalFacetDisplay({ facet, delimiter, showMoreLimit, customCssClasses, cssCompositionMethod }: HierarchicalFacetDisplayProps): JSX.Element;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@yext/answers-react-components" does not have an export "Filters"
 //
 // @public
-interface HierarchicalFacetDisplayCssClasses {
+export interface HierarchicalFacetDisplayCssClasses {
     // (undocumented)
     allCategoriesOption___active?: string;
     // (undocumented)